Do you love to travel? Want to share your experiences with the world? Or have another passion you want to share? Join the world of blogging!

 Posts are the new content you will be blogging about.
 I’d advise posting at least once weekly to develop a good following and to help show up well in the search engines.

-Depending on how you have customized your theme, a set number of the most recent posts may show up on your home page.
+Depending on how you’ve customized your theme, a set number of the most recent posts may show up on your home page.
 That is my recommendation.
 Anywhere from three to five.

-In the widget video you can learn how to have certain sections of your home page and post pages display some static content while also displaying the dynamic post content.
+In the widget video you can learn how to have certain sections of your home page and post pages display some static (never changes) content while also displaying the dynamic post content (content that changes).

 To make your WordPress blog even easier to use, you can add what are called “plug-ins.”
 These are tools created by others to fill a need like help your page show better in the search engines or easily add a button.